noelabu/OpenAIApp/README.md

     ```bash
     npm install or yarn install
     ```
-3. Start the React Application:
+3. Set up your environment variables.
+Create a `.env` file, copy the example in `.env.example`.
     ```bash
+    NEXT_PUBLIC_API_URL=http://localhost:8000
+    ```
+4. Start the React Application:
+    ```bash
     npm run dev or yarn dev
     ```
-4. Access the application at http://localhost:3000 in your web browser.
+5. Access the application at http://localhost:3000 in your web browser.

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.